Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Avoid adding to indoor air pollution during a wildfire.
 Avoid frying or broiling food, burning scented candles, using a wood stove or wood-burning fireplace, or smoking cigarettes while there’s smoke in the air.

-In general, you should include your pets in your evacuation plan.
+Do your absolute best to include your cat in your evacuation plan.
+Ideally, use a carrier, but a backpack can also work in a pinch.
 However, if you absolutely must leave your pets behind, have a plan for a clean, preselected area with enough food and water.
 Don’t confine your cat to a crate or outside without access to food, water, and litter boxes.
 The moment it’s safe, return for your pets.

 Is Wildfire Smoke Dangerous for Cats?

-Wildfire smoke can irritate your cat’s lungs just as much as your own.
-Animals with cardiovascular or respiratory disease are at a higher risk from smoke and should be monitored more closely when the air quality is poor, but all animals can be affected if the conditions are severe.
+Wildfire smoke can irritate your cat’s eyes and lungs just as much as your own.
+Animals with respiratory or cardiovascular disease are at a higher risk from smoke and should be protected and monitored more closely when the air quality is poor, but all animals can be affected if the conditions are severe.
+If you think your cat may have inhaled smoke or you notice any signs such as coughing, sneezing, or red or tearing eyes, consult with a veterinarian as soon as possible.

 Conclusion